 What is arterial blood gas?

-You can find it surprising, but there is a significant amount of gas dissolved in your blood serum.
-It can be assessed by examining an arterial blood sample.
+You may find it surprising, but a significant amount of gas is dissolved in your blood serum.
+We can assess it by examining an arterial blood sample.
 The parameters measured in the arterial blood gas test are:

 - Arterial oxygen partial pressure (PaO₂);